Swing Trading Strategies in Forex that Work

 If you are ready to learn about technical analysis in greater detail and rely on it to make profits, swing trading might be better for you.
 However, be aware that you really need to be comfortable with using these tools, especially technical analysis.

 This is because swing traders tend to open fewer trades, but these are usually opened on larger positions.
-On the other hand, swing trading is different compared to position trading as the latter is a long-term trading approach where positions are held over a few months.
+On the other hand, swing trading is different from position trading as the latter is a long-term trading approach where positions are held over a few months.

 Range Trading